-SMART Recovery is an acronym that usually stands for Self-Management and Recovery Training.
+SMART Recovery is an acronym that stands for Self-Management and Recovery Training.
 Addiction has become a widespread epidemic in the United States and people are constantly looking for treatment, support and to fell connected as they take their journey to recovery.
 And many alternatives to AA have popped up.
-Smart Recovery is the biggest one.
+Smart Recovery is the largest alternative recovery program today.
 SMART is a self-help support group that is rooted in a scientific foundation that believes one should learn how to be self-reliant and not be powerless.
 The program believes that each individual finds their own road to recovery.

 The principles of motivational interviewing that are found in Motivational Enhancement Therapy and also uses techniques from Cognitive Behavior Therapy are used in the program.
 The program emphasizes on four main areas that they refer to as the 4-point program in their process of recovery.

 Managing feelings, behaviors and thoughts

 Living a balanced life